NEW!

 The emphasis in New Renaissance Fonts is on original calligraphic and decorative fonts, firmly rooted in the Renaissance tradition of hand-measured beauty and human balance, but completely up to date for today's needs.
 The initial designs are by Rick, David and others in his circle, while the creation of the digital fonts is done by David.
 Here are examples of these fonts in use, as well as two dozen fonts for free download, at least as long as they're still not quite ready for commercial release: as a complement to this site, the Fontografia web-site provides stories and hints about ways of using fonts, ways of making fonts, ways of enjoying fonts.

-We would be very pleased if you would download this package of 25 of David's first fonts for free, try them out, and let us know if they work for you; and if possible send a screen-shot or a PDF to show how you've used them.
+We would be very pleased if you would download this package of 32 of David's fonts for free, try them out, and let us know if they work for you; and if possible send a screen-shot or a PDF to show how you've used them.

-Eight fonts have been released at MyFonts - a lovely democratic organisation, a visit there is always a delightful experience - so those are no longer available for free download here.
+Two batches of four fonts each has been released at MyFonts - a lovely democratic organisation, a visit there is always a delightful experience - and it's a condition that we don't make them available cheaper elsewhere, so those eight are no longer available for free download here.

 featured designers: